google/site-kit-wp/.github/ISSUE_TEMPLATE/bug_report.md

 ### Test Coverage

-* <!-- One or more bullet points for how to implement automated tests to verify the feature works. -->
+* <!-- One or more bullet points for how to implement automated tests to verify the issue is resolved. -->

 ### Visual Regression Changes